 Constraints refer to specific requirements or limitations that the application must meet, such as compliance regulations or security measures.
-These can add to the development time and cost of the application.
+These can add to the web application development time and cost of the project.

 That being the case, you want to refine your application to not only beat the competition but to also be a joy to use.
 Therefore, you will probably want to pay attention to usability in the design of your application.

-Criticality, security, and regulatory requirements directly impact application cost.
+Criticality, security, and regulatory requirements directly impact web application development cost.

-All of these considerations will increase your budget significantly; not only through the additional requirements, but also due to the need for testing.
+All of these considerations will increase your web application development budget significantly; not only through the additional requirements, but also due to the need for testing.
 All well-developed applications are tested continually through the development process with both automated testing and human testing and peer review.

 Application software that is extremely sensitive or critical would have additional layers of testing and security added throughout the process.
 Normal development of a web application would include a 20% cost for testing and security, but on critical or extremely critical software that might grow as high as 40% of the total cost.

-Ensure a smooth run with ongoing application support.
+Ensure a smooth run with ongoing web application development support.

 Designing and developing the application is just the start.
 Once it is built, it must be operated from somewhere by someone (hosting), and all software needs periodic maintenance such as security and feature updates.